 To read about our speed testing methodologies, please read How We Review VPNs.

-Several options are provided for those in Asia, while South and Central America have just two.
-The whole continent of Africa is left wanting, though.
+Several options are provided for those in Asia, while South and Central America have just three.
+The whole continent of Africa is covered by just Egypt.
 If you need more coverage, we’d recommending taking a look at HideMyAss!, which offers 190 countries all over the world.

 For a server network of this size, we’d expect there to be some city-level servers but the most you can do is choose between the East Coast, West Coast, and Midwest of the US.
 This will be frustrating for those who want to access state-specific content.